PixMusicaX/Sem5IOT/README.md

 ## This repo will be containing everything for Sem 5️⃣!
 ### Why not Star this repo meanwhile? 😉
 #### Disclaimer: The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.
-If you have trouble viewing and browsing through the pages, a PC 🖱️ is always recommended.
+If you have trouble viewing and browsing through the pages, a PC 🖱️ is always recommended. <br>
 Link to [Syllabus](/5th%20Sem%20CSE(IOT%2C%20CYS%2C%20BCT)%202021%20-%202025%20Batch%20Syllabus.pdf).

 ---